 Hidden and Direct Costs of Delayed Response

 Even setting aside potential SEC sanctions, delays in investigating whistleblower tips are costly in other ways.
-Delayed responses to tips can cause employees and other potential sources to lose confidence in the hotline or other whistleblower program, undermining the effectiveness of the compliance and ethics program and adding further complexity to the risk management effort.
+Delayed responses to tips can cause employees and other potential sources to lose confidence in the hotline or other whistleblower program, undermining the compliance and ethics program’s effectiveness and adding further complexity to the risk management effort.

 The absence of an effective program for handling whistleblower complaints promptly and effectively can have a significant and direct financial impact – in addition to the regulatory, employee relations, and reputational risks such a shortcoming entails.

 While there is no single, one-size-fits-all method for following up on whistleblower complaints, the most effective approaches are similar in many ways to medical triage programs, such as those implemented by hospitals and first responders during emergencies to help medical professionals prioritize the treatment of patients.

 In medical triage, those with severe, life-threatening injuries are treated ahead of those whose conditions are less severe.
 Similarly, a fraud triage program helps risk, audit, and fraud professionals prioritize the investigation of tips and whistleblower complaints.
 Those that indicate serious, material risks are addressed differently and more aggressively than those that reflect mere misunderstandings, minor errors, personal grievances, or false tips, all of which could tie up investigators unnecessarily.